holepunchto/bare-addon/README.md

 gh run download --name prebuilds --dir prebuilds
 ```

+> Note: You still need to manually run `npm pub` to publish the package on NPM.

 ## Dependencies

 Addons are rarely self-contained and most often need to pull in external native libraries.
 For this, <https://github.com/holepunchto/cmake-fetch> should be used.
 Start by installing the package as a development dependency: